Developing Schoolwide Behavior Expectations - Tier 1

 PBIS is not a solitary program - it is the integration of many effective strategies and programs that create a Multi-Tiered System of Support (MTSS) for behavior.
 With an overarching emphasis on using data to determine the effectiveness of its techniques, PBIS reflects the application of explicit values and evidence-based practices to build an MTSS that is practical, doable, and available to all.

 Who will Participate?
 (5-10 members/team): Team membership from each building or district should consist of some of the following individuals:

-- Building administrator (1 required per team)
+- Building principal (1 required per team to attend all sessions)